ijrussell/essential-fsharp/Chapters/13 - Introduction to Web Programming with Giraffe.md

         |> ctx.WriteJsonAsync
 ```

 The `WriteJsonAsync` function serializes the anonymous record to JSON and writes the output to the body of the HTTP response.
-In addition, the function ensures that the HTTP *Content-Type* header to `application/json` and then correctly sets the *Content-Length* header.
+In addition, the function ensures that the HTTP *Content-Type* header is set to `application/json` and then correctly sets the *Content-Length* header.
 The JSON serializer can be configured in the ASP.NET Core startup code by registering a custom class of type `Json.ISerializer`.
 For details on this, consult the Giraffe documentation.

 Giraffe is excellent for creating APIs but it is equally suited to server-side rendered web pages using the Giraffe View Engine.